RajeshJeyapaul/car-dashboard/README.md

 # Import a workspace
 </a>

 To use the app you're creating, you need to add a worksapce to your Conversation service.
 A workspace is a container for all the artifacts that define the behavior of your service (ie: intents, entities and chat flows).
-For this sample app, a workspace is provided.

 For more information on workspaces, see the full  [Conversation service  documentation](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/conversation/overview.shtml).